lowdefy/blocks-amcharts/README.md

                 _eq:
                   - _state: selected
                   - null
-              then: ' Click to select a column.'
+              then: 'Click to select a column.'
               else:
                 _string.concat:
                   - 'Selected: '